Europe ramps up energy security after suspected sabotage

 Some European officials and energy experts have said Russia is likely to blame for any sabotage — it directly benefits from higher energy prices and economic anxiety across Europe — although others cautioned against pointing fingers until investigators are able to determine what happened.

 Russia has sharply curtailed natural gas shipments to Europe in retaliation for sanctions that the West put in place after its invasion of Ukraine.
-On Wednesday, Russian energy giant Gazprom increased the pressure, threatening on Twitter to cease dealing with a Ukrainian company that controls one of the two remaining pipelines that ship Russian gas to Europe.
+On Wednesday, Russian energy giant Gazprom increased the pressure, threatening on Twitter to cease dealing with the Ukrainian gas company that controls one of the only two remaining pipelines that ship Russian gas to Europe.

 Coming on top of the apparent sabotage to the Nord Stream gas pipelines, “that means a major escalation and readiness to escalate,” said Agata Loskot-Strachota, senior fellow in energy policy at the Center for Eastern Studies in Warsaw.

-Seismologists say explosions rattled the Baltic Sea before unusual leaks were discovered Tuesday on the two underwater pipelines running from Russia to Germany.
+Seismologists say explosions rattled the Baltic Sea before unusual leaks were discovered Tuesday on two underwater natural gas pipelines running from Russia to Germany.

 “All available information indicates those leaks are the result of a deliberate act,” EU foreign policy chief Josep Borrell said in a statement on behalf of the bloc’s 27 members.
 “Any deliberate disruption of European energy infrastructure is utterly unacceptable and will be met with a robust and united response.”

-But Europe’s natural gas prices have spiked about 14% since the pipeline ruptures rattled nerves about energy security.

-Natural gas prices are roughly three times higher than just before Russia invaded Ukraine.
-An energy crisis driven by the war is threatening rationing, business closures and recession in Europe.
-The continent’s ability to get through winter will be deeply affected by how cold it is and whether they can find supplies to make up for what’s been lost from Russia.

-The extent of the pipeline damage, along with the political ramifications, raises serious doubts about the future of the Nord Stream project, which was launched so that Russia could deliver gas directly to Germany.
-The project has been heavily criticized by the West because it only increased Europe’s reliance on Russian gas imports.
+The extent of the damage, along with the political ramifications, raises serious doubts about the future of the Nord Stream pipelines, which were built so that Russia could deliver gas directly to Germany, without going through Ukraine or Poland.
+Germany was heavily criticized for the project by the U.S. and many of its European partners, which said that it only increased Europe’s reliance on Russian gas imports.

-Sweden’s domestic security agency said Wednesday it was investigating the pipeline ruptures and that it couldn’t be ruled out “that a foreign power is behind it.”
+In Sweden, the domestic security agency SAPO said Wednesday that it was investigating the case and that it couldn’t be ruled out “that a foreign power is behind it.”

 Polish Foreign Minister Zbigniew Rau was more direct, suggesting Tuesday that the leaks could be part of Russia’s campaign to apply pressure on the West for supporting Ukraine.